pbarber/pbarber.github.io/README.md

 <div class="flourish-embed flourish-chart" data-src="visualisation/24814498"><script src="https://public.flourish.studio/resources/embed.js"></script><noscript><img src="https://public.flourish.studio/visualisation/24814498/thumbnail" width="100%" alt="chart visualization" /></noscript></div>

+The Mauretania was switched from coal to oil in the early 1920s, going from burning 1,000 tonnes of coal per day to burning 610 tonnes of oil.
+These would have produced roughly 2,860 tonnes of CO2 per day for coal and 1,830 tonnes after the the conversion.
+Taking the fastest crossing that Mauretania made (4.45 days) and assuming the maximum possible number of passengers (2,165) was carried, this would put the CO2 emissions for each passenger for a single crossing at 5.9 tonnes (coal) and 3.8 tonnes (oil).
+This compares to roughly 1 tonne for a one-way flight from Heathrow to JFK today.

+The best site I've found for calculating emissions for different modes of (modern-day) transport, including different legs via different modes, is [lowtrip](https://lowtrip.fr/).

 ## Sea level changes

 I wanted to see whether I could identify sea level rises from open datasets.
 The British Oceanographic Data Centre hosts readings from the [UK tide gauge network](https://www.bodc.ac.uk/data/hosted_data_systems/sea_level/uk_tide_gauge_network/).
 I chose the [gauge at Newlyn, Cornwall](https://ntslf.org/tides/uk-network/portinfo?port=Newlyn), as it has the longest, almost continuous record with data going back to 1915.
 I would have liked to have used the [Bangor station, in NI](https://ntslf.org/tides/uk-network/portinfo?port=Bangor), but the data after early 2016 is flagged as unreliable.